 While Brooks and others are arguing that iPad will eventually replace the Mac, Gruber is arguing there will always be a need for macOS—specifically a desktop operating system.
 Despite what my aforementioned dalliance with iPad might suggest, I’m firmly in Gruber’s camp. - , Delusions of Grandeur

-I find a bit of solidarity that other Mac faithful seem to be echoing my my initial reaction to the Mac Pro.
+I find a bit of solidarity that other Mac faithful seem to be echoing my initial reaction to the Mac Pro.
 As much as I like the iPhone, there's a viable alternative to it.
 As a web developer and creative professional, OS X is the beginning and end of why I use Apple products.
-There's no real competitor that's even on the same field, mixing a clean UI, and the power of *nix Apple's "courage" is taking its toll.
-Computer updates do not need fancy press releases but rather a steady component refresh of the latest and greatest, and ability to accommodate the power users rather than Jonathan Ive's whims.
+There is no real competitor even on the same field, mixing a clean UI, and the power of *nix Apple's "courage" is taking its toll.
+Computer updates do not need fancy press releases but rather a constant component refresh of the latest and greatest, and ability to accommodate the power users rather than Jonathan Ive's whims.
 As someone who codes, blogs, designs, creates music, and does visual effects compositing (all of these at some level of professional capacity) OS X is vastly superior. iOS always feels like an apology when I try to do real work.
-It's great for some people but for those who value raw power and/or raw efficiency, it's OS X or die.
+It's great for some people, but for those who value raw power and/or raw efficiency, it's OS X or die.

 I doubt I'm the first to notice this, but when will Apple learn that a tiny high end/professional, virtually un-upgradable desktop is the computer no-one wants?
 The 20th Anniversary Mac, G4 Cube, and the Mac Pro 2013 all have been flops.